laminas-api-tools/api-tools-api-problem/docs/index.rst

 ..
-ZF2 module for implementing RESTful JSON APIs in Hypermedia Application Language (HAL)
+Laminas module for implementing RESTful JSON APIs in Hypermedia Application Language (HAL)

 Welcome to PhlyRestfully!
 =========================

-PhlyRestfully is a `Zend Framework 2 <http://framework.zend.com>`_ module for implementing RESTful JSON APIs in `Hypermedia Application Language (HAL)
+PhlyRestfully is a `Laminas <https://getlaminas.org>`_ module for implementing RESTful JSON APIs in `Hypermedia Application Language (HAL)
 <http://stateless.co/hal_specification.html>`_.
 It provides a workflow for
 mapping persistence to resources to expose via your API.